Teams, tales and tips – a guide to the local game

 Alternatively, from Munich airport, take S-Bahn lines S1 or S8 to the main station (Hauptbahnhof) about 40-45mins away.
 Tickets are €10 single.

 Ingolstadt main station is quite a way south of the city centre across the Danube, a 15-20min walk or a 10min bus journey.
-Diagonally right as you exit the station is a concourse of bus stops – services going to town/ZOB leave from Busstieg 2 every 7-15min, including the Nos.10, 11, 16, 18 and 44.
+Diagonally right as you exit the station is a concourse of bus stops – services going to town/ZOB leave from Busstieg 2 every 7-15mins, including the 10, 11, 16, 18 and 44.
 From a machine, it’s €2.20, on board €2.40, day ticket (Tagekarte) €4.40/€4.80.
 The stadium, way too far to walk, is within that central tariff Zone 100.

 Note that some hotels, such as the InterCity by the station, offer free local transport for the length of your stay.